hexbatch/apple-core/core-docs/step-5-types/type-overview.md

         static_actions: [] list of attributes that hold actions for for the type level events
         attributes_final: [list of final attributes that cannot be overwritten by children]
         parents: []  -- the order is important, this list also has which ones are on and off
+        servers:
+            allow_public_servers: default false, if true can be on public
+            protected-servers: list id of protected servers

 ## Inheritance

-Can add parent to type as long as at least one attribute is readable
+Can add parent to type as long as at least one attribute is readable.
+Can optionally set the server_level for that parent, and that parent's attributes or types will not be visible beyond that

 ### Multiple inheritance for attributes